continuedev/what-llm-to-use/README.md

 #### 3. Claude 2

-[Claude 2](https://www.anthropic.com/index/claude-2) is an LLM trained by Anthropic, which as greatly improved coding skills compared to the first version of Claude.
-It esspecially excels, relative to other LLMs, when you provide a lot of context.
+[Claude 2](https://www.anthropic.com/index/claude-2) is an LLM trained by Anthropic, which has greatly improved coding skills compared to the first version of Claude.
+It especially excels, relative to other LLMs, when you provide a lot of context.
 It requires you to send your code to Anthropic via their API.
 You must apply to get access to Claude 2 at this point.

 #### 4. PaLM 2